GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-access-and-quota/README.md

 Should say "SYNCED" for both clusters with the latest commit SHA.

+If not yet SYNCED, you may need to wait and retry.

 **Verify expected namespaces exist:**

 ```
 kubectl get ns --context ${CLUSTER_WEST_CONTEXT}
 kubectl get ns --context ${CLUSTER_EAST_CONTEXT}
 ```